oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 An employee is signed into an application on their personal computer and wants to bootstrap the mobile application on their mobile phone.
 The employee initiates the cross-device flow and is shown a QR code in their application.
 The employee launches the mobile application on their phone and scans the QR code which results in the user being signed into the application on the mobile phone.

 ### Example A8: Access a Productivity Application (User-Transferred Authorization Data Pattern)
 A user is accessing a Computer Aid Design (CAD) application.
-When accessing the application, an access code is sent to the user's mobile phone.
-The user views the access code on their phone and enters it in the CAD application, after which the CAD application displays the user's most recent designs.
+When accessing the application, authroization data in the form of a 6 digit authorization code is sent to the user's mobile phone.
+The user views the 6 digit authorization code on their phone and enters it in the CAD application, after which the CAD application displays the user's most recent designs.

 # Cross-Device Flow Exploits
 Attackers exploit cross-device flows by initiating an authorization flow on the Initiating Device and then use social engineering techniques to change the context in which the request is presented to the user in order to convince them to grant authorization on the Authorization Device.
 The attacker is able to change the context of the authorization request because the channel between the Initiating Device and the Authorizing Device is unauthenticated.
 These attacks are also known as Cross-Device Consent Phishing (CDCP) attacks.